awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/aws-sdk-build/README.md

 npm run build
 ```

-You can now use it to the `examples`:
+You can now move it to the `examples` to use it:
 ```shell
 mv ./dist/aws-sdk-*-kvswebrtc.js ../examples
 ```